 Examples of our work

 - A large national children's charity has a portfolio of shops and offices which need active management to maximise their use and minimise their overheads.
 Working closely with their head office property team, we act rapidly and efficiently to ensure that the portfolio is working for the charity at maximum efficiency.

 - A national environmental charity is busy expanding its landholding by purchasing a number of parcels of land.
 We have worked with the charity to develop a streamlined system of working and reporting which ensures that they always know where they stand in terms of progress, fees and timescales.

 - We provide a dedicated helpline to give assistance to the members of a professional Royal Institution.
-Our team access to a full range of industry-specific advice and provides specialist sector support to members on an ongoing basis.
+Our team has access to a full range of industry-specific advice and provides specialist sector support to members on an ongoing basis.

 - We worked with one of the UK's biggest conservation charities on a £5,000,000 project to purchase and restore 825 acres of ancient woodland in Devon.